 Group Supervisor - The name of the group you want the user to be a supervisor of.
 To assign a user as a supervisor in multiple groups, create a separate Group Supervisor column for each one in your CSV file.

-By default, groups and groups supervised are completely replaced with data in a CSV on merge.
+By default, groups and groups supervised are completely replaced with data in the CSV when updating existing users.
 If you want to append the groups in the CSV, uncheck the replace option in the group row.